 What is a trademark?

-Act No. 441/2003 Coll. on trademarks states that “a trade mark may consist of any sign capable of being represented graphically, particularly words, including personal names, colours, designs,
+Act on trademarks states that “a trade mark may consist of any sign capable of being represented graphically, particularly words, including personal names, colours, designs,

 letters, numerals, the shape of goods or their packaging, provided that such sign is capable of